-Air fryers have taken the kitchen by storm in recent years, and for good reason.
-These versatile appliances create that crave-worthy ‘fried’ finish on food by circulating hot air—requiring little to no oil in the process.
-Their compact design and quick heat-up times make them an energy-efficient alternative to traditional ovens, especially for smaller portions, which can mean savings on your energy bills.
+These versatile gadgets create that crave-worthy 'fried' finish on food by circulating hot air – requiring little to no oil in the process.
+Their compact design and quick heat-up times also make them an energy-efficient alternative to traditional ovens, especially for smaller portions, which can mean savings on your energy bills.

 Looking for a discount on one of the air fryers in this list?
-Black Friday falls on 29 November and Cyber Monday follows on 2 December, but we’ve already seen the following deals on these tried-and-tested products.
+Black Friday may be behind us, but several offers are still live over the festive period.
+We've seen the following deals on these tried-and-tested products:

-Good Food in partnership with Tower air fryers:
+Good Food in partnership with Tower air fryer:

 Best of the rest

-For more Black Friday kitchen appliances deals, visit our guide to the best air fryer deals, discover how our experts test products and let us do the hard work for you.
+For more kitchen deals, visit our guide to the best air fryer deals, discover how our experts test products, and let us do the hard work for you.

 Best air fryers 2024 at a glance